lindyslewis/stelligent-u/02-s3/lab-2.1.3/readme.md

-# Lab 2.1.3 - Guide

-## Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket
+# Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket

 Add a private file to your data directory.
 Then, upload the directory to your bucket again **without including the private file**.